KylieLAnglin/website/README.md

 # Kylie Anglin's personal website

 This is the repo for my personal website, [kylieanglin.com](kylieanglin.com).
-It is built using the Academic theme for Hugo and deployed via Netlify.
+It is built using the Academic theme for Hugo and deployed via Netlify (see [here](https://github.com/wowchemy/starter-academic) for starter website).
 Any commit to the master branch kicks off a deploy of the live site via Netlify's CDN.

 I mostly like to edit this website using Gitpod -- the button at the top will launch a development environment complete with local deployment of the site for testing changes.